rmt4ai/rmt4ai.github.io/schedule.markdown

 #### **1:45 - 2:30** Adit Radha
 #### **2:30 – 2:50** Break
 #### **2:50 – 3:35** Zhichao Wang

+**Signal propagation and feature learning in neural networks**

+*Abstract:* In this talk, I will first present some recent work for the extreme eigenvalues of sample covariance matrices with spiked population covariance.
+Extending previous random matrix theory, we will characterize the spiked eigenvalues outside the bulk distribution and their corresponding eigenvectors for a nonlinear version of the spiked covariance model.
+Then, we will apply this new result to deep neural network models.
+Many recent works have studied the eigenvalue spectrum of the Conjugate Kernel (CK) defined by the nonlinear feature map of a feedforward neural network.
+However, existing results only establish weak convergence of the empirical eigenvalue distribution and fall short of providing precise quantitative characterizations of the ''spike'' eigenvalues and eigenvectors that often capture the low-dimensional signal structure of the learning problem.
+Using our general result for spiked sample covariance matrices, we will give a quantitative description of how spiked eigenstructure in the input data propagates through the hidden layers of a neural network with random weights.
+As a second application, we can study a simple regime of representation learning where the weight matrix develops a rank-one signal component over gradient descent training and characterize the alignment of the target function with the spike eigenvector of the CK on test data.
+This analysis will show how neural networks learn useful features at the early stage of training.
+This is a joint work with Denny Wu and Zhou Fan.

 #### **3:35 - 4:20** David Gamarnik
 #### **4:20 – 4:40** Break and poster set up
 #### **4:40 – 6:40** Reception and Poster Session